sarataha/configmirror-operator/README.md

 - Demo uses manual secret sync, production would automate this

 ### Design Decisions
 - Manually syncing RDS credentials from AWS Secrets Manager to keep things simple.
-In prod I'd use External Secrets Operator to automate this
+External Secrets Operator automation added in [PR #2](https://github.com/sarataha/configmirror-operator/pull/2)
 - Using password-based auth for the database to keep the setup straightforward.
 IAM auth would be better for prod
 - Building only for linux/amd64 to keep CI builds fast.
 ARM64 support can come later if needed
 - The operator keeps running even without database access, which made testing way easier